ryan-mcclue/ryan-mcclue/src/emb-knowledge.md

 2000 period is 2ms

+pwm

+## Driver
+Technically everything with an 'if' is a state machine If have to give to QA, encode in a spreadsheet to present as a state table Adding a state is cheap
+TODO: understand table based state machine

+## Motion

+## Error Handling

 ## DMA
 A certain configuration of peripheral data-register <-> DMA2->channel 0->stream 1 will be set by MCU